JacquesGariepy/reverse-engineering/README.md

 In today's fast-paced software development world, understanding and maintaining code is more crucial than ever.
 Whether you're a seasoned developer diving into a legacy codebase, a security researcher analyzing potential vulnerabilities, or a student learning the intricacies of algorithm design, the ability to quickly grasp and manipulate code is invaluable.

-ReverseEngineer was born out of the need to make this process faster, more efficient, and more accessible.
+reverse-engineering was born out of the need to make this process faster, more efficient, and more accessible.
 By harnessing the power of advanced language models, we've created a tool that can:

 - Reduce the time spent on code comprehension by up to 60%
 - Identify potential bugs and security issues with 85% accuracy